Mareel

 Mareel is a multi-purpose entertainment venue located on the waterfront of Lerwick, the capital of Shetland.
-Opening in 2012, the facility includes a music venue, cinema, conference rooms and educational facilities.
+Opening in 2012, the facility includes a music venue, a cinema, conference rooms and educational facilities.

 Facilities

 Mareel is designed as a multi use venue and hub for the creative industries.
 The site is near the new Shetland Museum and Archives in Lerwick.
 Shetland Arts are the lead agency behind the project, Gareth Hoskins were the architects and D.I.T.T. the building contractors.
 The name means "phosphorescence on the ocean".

 The main performance auditorium has a standing capacity of about 650 and a seated capacity of around 250, with a balcony seating a further 85 people.
 There are 2 screening areas.
 The main cinema has a seated capacity of around 160 with a smaller second cinema seating around 40.

 The recording studio has a control room and live area.
 The split level cafe bar incorporates additional performance areas.
 The rehearsal area(s) have sprung floors making them suitable for music and dance use.
 The multi media production suite has facilities for film, TV, music, graphics and website production.

 Shetland College UHI began delivering music courses in Mareel in the 2012/13 academic year.